-CBN has higher thermal resistance than diamond, at temperatures exceeding 800F, CBN is harder than diamond and is able to maintain its cutting edge well up to 1000F.
+CBN has higher thermal resistance than diamond.
+At temperatures exceeding 800F, CBN retains its hardness better than diamond and is able to maintain its cutting edge at temperatures well up to 1000F.
 In addition, the thermal conductivity of CBN is four and half times better than copper.

 CBN is not present in nature.
 It is produced by the synthesis of hexagonal boron-nitride under static high pressure and high temperature conditions.